fastify/fastify/docs/Request.md

 <h1 align="center">Fastify</h1>

 ## Request
-The first parameter of the handler function is `Request`.<br>
+The first parameter of the handler function is `Request`.

 Request is a core Fastify object containing the following fields:
 - `query` - the parsed querystring, its format is specified by [`querystringParser`](./Reference/Server.md#querystringparser)
-- `body` - the request payload, see [Content Type Parser](ContentTypeParser.md) for details on what request payloads Fastify natively parses and how to support other content types
+- `body` - the request payload, see [Content-Type Parser](./ContentTypeParser.md) for details on what request payloads Fastify natively parses and how to support other content types
 - `params` - the params matching the URL
 - [`headers`](#headers) - the headers getter and setter
 - `raw` - the incoming HTTP request from Node core